sysang/opswattest/README.md

 ```

 Output:
-> This is Matrix This is Matrix This is Matrix This is Matrix This is Matrix This is Matrix
+> This is Matrix This is Matrix This is Matrix This is Matrix This is Matrix This is Matrix@

 Example 2: `python3 main.py decode_matrix --script_file=path/to/text/file`